 It’s just another business day in your accounting office.
-You grab some coffee, chit-chat in the kitchen, and get down to business.
+You grab coffee, chit-chat in the kitchen, and get to business.
 The rest of the day flies by on repetitive tasks.
 Payments, invoices, bank statements, reports, and spreadsheets.
 A lot of spreadsheets.

-You trudge through that red tape but hey, what can you do?
+You trudge through that red tape, but what can you do?
 Statement by statement, digit by digit, you go through each file twice to make sure no error has crept into your books.
 Unless… Unless you use Robotic Process Automation (RPA) to make your accounting life easier, more pleasant, and more satisfying.

 The key challenges of accounting (RPA can solve)

 Many accounting tasks are considered tedious and straightforward.
 However, this simplicity can be misleading.
 Successfully managing all financial operations requires coordinating multiple jobs, including those listed below.
 Traditionally, they are performed manually or in a semi-automated fashion.
-RPA solutions remove many of the risks involved in their execution and improve their performance accuracy, efficiency, and speed.
+RPA solutions remove many risks involved in their execution and improve their performance accuracy, efficiency, and speed.

 - Keeping up with regulatory changes — Ensuring compliance can be taxing between updates and revisions.